haidershah/churn-predictor/README.md

 # Predict Churn Rates for a Spotify/Pandora type service

 ## Installation
 You need Anaconda's distribution of Python to run this.
 The version of Python I've used is 3.
-In order to run the analysis you'll need to download the data first from: https://www.kaggle.com/airbnb/seattle.
-Make sure to save all the files in a folder called 'seattle', which should be a sibling to the the Notebook.

 ## Project Motivation
-I ran data analysis on Airbnb's open data on Seattle listings by answering 3 questions:
-1. Are hosts who have a high review score rating charging renters more?
-2. What are the pricing trends in Seattle?
-3. What are the 3 most expensive and least expensive neighborhoods in Seattle for renting?
+Predicting churn rates is a challenging and common problem that data scientists and analysts regularly encounter in any customer-facing business.
+I built the model using Spark, as it has the ability to efficiently manipulate large datasets.

 ## File Descriptions
-There's 1 Jupyter Notebook in this project which has all the code and analysis.
+- There's a Jupyter Notebook in this project which has all the code and analysis.
+- Data on which the analysis is run

 ## Results
 I've answered these questions in the provided Jupyter Notebook and in a Blog Post at: https://medium.com/@rameez.shah/do-airbnb-reviews-have-a-price-tag-b1d08118086d